 The head teacher reports to Governors every term to inform them about the progress of children with SEND; this report does not refer to individual children and confidentiality is maintained at all times.

-The nominated Governor (Mrs Stephanie Hewison) is responsible for SEND, and meets with the SENCo., at least once a year reporting back to the Governors to keep everyone informed.
+The nominated Governor (Mrs Gillian Brazendale) is responsible for SEND, and meets with the SENCo., at least once a year reporting back to the Governors to keep everyone informed.
 Additional meetings may also occur to discuss matters arising from SEND.

 The Governing Body agree priorities for spending within the school budget with the overall aim that all children with SEND receive the support they need in order to make progress.